 When grilling fruit, again, you want to choose something that won’t fall apart under the heat of the grill.
 Pineapples, cantaloupes, honeydew, mango, or a crisp stone fruit like peaches are all good choices.
 My favorite recipe is a grilled fruit salad.
 I slice pineapples, honeydews, and mangos into spears and cook right on the grill until they’re slightly softened and have some great char marks.
 Then I cut them into chunks and toss with fresh strawberries and blueberries.
 You can mix up the flavor profiles by brushing with honey or tossing them in cinnamon sugar before grilling.

-Whether it’s a grilled fruit parfait or a savory grilled fruit salad with greens and a raspberry vinaigrette, the possibilities are endless when it comes to grilling produce.” – Chris Roche, Westwood Produce Manager
+Whether it’s a grilled fruit parfait or a savory grilled fruit salad with greens and a raspberry vinaigrette, the possibilities are endless when it comes to grilling produce.” – Chris Roche, Marshfield Produce Manager

 Try your hand at veggie-grilling with our Grilled Corn, Cucumber and Arugula Pasta Salad recipe from Tidbits Magazine!